accelerated-text/accelerated-text/docs/annotated-text-json.md

 ### Annotations & References

-_Annotations & References_:

-*   desribe relationships between words,
+*   Describe relationships between words.
-*   can only be attached to the `ANNOTATED_TEXT` Element at the root,
+*   Can only be attached to the `ANNOTATED_TEXT` Element at the root.
-*   should be referenced by the _Text Elements_ participating in the relationship.
+*   Should be referenced by the _Text Elements_ participating in the relationship.

 ####    Synthetic example:
 ```yaml